-D. Solve mathematically-oriented problems by wiring simple programmes in MATLAB.
+D. Solve mathematically-oriented problems by writing simple programmes

 Seminars: four seminars will be given about sustainability theory, covering two case studies.
 Students will have team discussion sessions among themselves for the case studies.
 They will be responsible for the topics they choose for a selected case study and write a report on sustainability.